-This is because the setpoint diet can heal the underlying causes of most health problems — poor nutrition.
-A poor quality diet leads to neurological inflammation, hormonal dysregulation, gut dysbiosis, and nutritional deficiencies.
+This is because the setpoint diet can heal the underlying cause of most health problems — poor nutrition.
+A poor-quality diet leads to neurological inflammation, hormonal dysregulation, gut dysbiosis, and nutritional deficiencies.
 These cause obesity, type 2 diabetes, and many other health conditions.

 These conditions need setpoint diet help, and if you’re reading this article, you probably need it, too.